ccwaddey/dots/README.md

 You need to have xclip installed to get copy/paste working right.

+### .upgrade.site

+If you plan on upgrading frequently by downloading snapshots, then you might want to install put .upgrade.site in the root directory as `/upgrade.site`.
+I use this to automatically compile and install a couple of programs in X that I've tweaked.
+You'll want it to `chown root:wheel /upgrade.site` as root and `chmod 740 /upgrade.site` as well.
+See the diffs in .xenodm and .xlock to see what's going on.

 ### .urlview

 This requires urlview.sh in bin.
 You should also run